 Once the kitten is cleaned up, the queen will push it towards a nipple.
 Contractions will resume, and delivery of the next kitten will usually happen between ten minutes to an hour after delivery of the previous kitten.

 All in all, it may take between 2 – 6 hours to deliver a litter of kittens.

 There are many possible problems your queen may encounter during birth to cover in this article.
-A week or so prior to the birth, you should take your cat to the veterinarian for a final check-up and discuss the birth and potential problems with him or her.
+A week before the due date, take the cat to the veterinarian for a final check-up and discuss the birth and potential problems.
 The vet will be able to advise what is ‘normal’ and what requires veterinary attention.
-Some problems you should be watchful of include:

 - First stage labour lasting longer than 12 hours.